Koizeay/Toolbox/README.md

 - Please use the `snake_case` notation for the files.
 - Please use the `ElevatedButton` widget for the buttons.
 - Please keep the `SafeArea` widget in the pages.
+- Please respect the naming of the shared preferences keys (can be found in `lib/core/shared_preferences.dart`).
 - Please don't change the color of the app widgets, a theme is already defined.
 - Please respect the assets structure.
 - **Have fun**.